hwborchers/RUG-Rhein-Neckar/README.md

 Information about the official meetings 2020 can be found on the Meetup Page [R User Group Rhein-Neckar](https://www.meetup.com/R-User-Group-Rhein-Neckar/).
 Please note that because of the corona virus pandemic all further meetings have been postponed to some time later this year.

 **Online Meetings**
-Still, we are thinking about ONLINE meetings during this summer, utilizing video conferencing software such as ZOOM or JITSI.
+Still, we are thinking about ONLINE meetings during this summer, utilizing video conferencing software such as [ZOOM](https://zoom.us/), [JITSI](https://jitsi.org/), or even Google MEET.
+All of these are available for notebooks, but also as apps for Android or Apple's iOS.

 ## News